Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/01_fatebreaker.en.md

       <p><b>6.</b> Take up these modified spread positions for <em>Utopian Sky</em>.
 Note that the ST and D4 have swapped positions.</p>
       <ul>
         <li>The two tanks should be slightly away from the edge of the arena.</li>
-        <li>D3 and D4 should be at the edge of the arena, preferably a little away from the tanks.</li>
+        <li>D3 should be at the edge of the arena, preferably a little away
+        from the tanks.</li>
       </ul>
       <p>There will be eight clones around the arena at the (inter)cardinal
       positions, but <em>only visible</em> to players nearby.</p>